 Love yourself Enough to Trust your inner promptings to express yourself, ask your questions, whether it is to write, paint, dance, sing, run or express yourself in some other way.

 The Angels of the Universe, the Magic of the Universe, the Creator of the Universe, is always listening.
-But we have all been given the free will to make our own choices and they cannot intervene unless we Ask, or unless it has been agreed to before we came here.
+We have all been given the free will to make our own choices and they cannot intervene unless we Ask, or unless it has been agreed to before we came here.